MentitaRol/Lexical-Analysis/README.md

 - Non-Deterministic Finite Automata (NFA) – A more flexible model where multiple transitions for the same input symbol can exist.
 (GeeksforGeeks, 2024)

 ## References
 GeeksforGeeks.
-(2024, 12 septiembre).
+(2024, september 12).
 Introduction of Finite Automata.
 GeeksforGeeks. https://www.geeksforgeeks.org/introduction-of-finite-automata/